Content table

 Breast pain or breast tenderness | Tender or sore breasts after ovulation is normal.
 This is from high progesterone levels causing extra blood flow to your breasts. |

 Frequent urination | Higher amounts of progesterone lead to more frequent bladder contractions.
-This is why you may feel the need to pee more often. |
+This is why you may feel the urge to pee more frequently. |

-Backache | Increased levels of progesterone make your ligaments become more lax.
-This relaxing of the ligaments can feel uncomfortable or even painful. |
+Backache | Increased levels of progesterone make your ligaments more lax.
+This relaxation of the ligaments can feel uncomfortable or even painful. |

 Changes in vaginal discharge | During the luteal phase, you usually have less vaginal discharge.
 Due to your decreasing estrogen levels, it’s also likely to be more sticky or clumpy in texture.
 Know more: Luteal Phase Discharge |

-Scratching your head thinking: some of these symptoms sound like early pregnancy signs?
 That’s because many PMS symptoms do overlap with symptoms of early pregnancy.

 Pregnant or not, the symptoms in the table above are possible during your luteal phase.